wandb/docs/docs/support/silence_info_messages.md

   </TabItem>
 </Tabs>

-If you see log messages like `INFO SenderThread:11484 [sender.py:finish():979]` in your notebook, you can turn those off with the following:
+To suppress log messages such as `INFO SenderThread:11484 [sender.py:finish():979]` in your notebook, utilize the following code:

 ```python
 import logging